Course Descriptions 2025-2026

 Elementary General Math

 Elementary mathematics builds on and solidifies basic skills in math.
 Areas of focus include addition, subtraction, place values, rounding, multiplication, division, fractions, measurement, decimals, and basic geometry.
-This class uses Go Math! by HMC
+This class uses The Good and The Beautiful Math Curriculum. *This course has multiple sections.
+Students will be required to take a placement test to determine their appropriate section.
+Hill Creek will purchase the correct level for each student.

 Students complete weekly packets that will be introduced in class and practiced during the week.
 When in class, students review previously learned skills and participate in activities that pertain to the concepts for the week.